ibm-cloud-docs/EventStreams/messagehub116.md

 Apache Kafka comes with a variety of console tools for simple administration and messaging operations.
 Many of them can be used with {{site.data.keyword.messagehub}}, although {{site.data.keyword.messagehub}} does not permit connection to its ZooKeeper cluster.
 As Kafka has matured, many of the tools that previously required connection to ZooKeeper no longer have that requirement.

-You provide the SASL credentials to these tools using a properties file.
+Provide the SASL credentials to these tools using a properties file.
 Create a properties file based on the following example:

 <pre>
 <code>